Un principe d'Ax-Kochen-Ershov imaginaire: Preliminaries

+\begin{definition} Ramification constants refer to the (infinite) tuple, in \(\Pres(M_0)\), of Witt coordinates of the coefficients of a polynomial \(P\) as above. \end{definition}

-\begin{lemma} Assume that $\RV_1(M)$ is divisible, or that $\Pvg(M)$ is a pure subgroup of $\vg(M)$.
-Then in any $\res$-$\vg$-enrichment of $M$, $\res$ and $\vg$ are purely stably embedded and orthogonal.
-Moreover, the theory of \(M\) is determined by the theories of the $\res$-pair and of the $\vg$-pair. \end{lemma}
+\begin{lemma} Let \(M_0\) be a finitely ramified hybrid \(\RV\)-structure.
+Assume that $\res^\times(M_0)$ is divisible, or that $\Pvg(M_0)$ is a pure subgroup of $\vg(M_0)$.
+Then, the following hold: \begin{enumerate} \item $\res$ and $\vg$ are purely stably embedded and orthogonal. \item The theory of \(M\) is determined by the theories of the $\res$-pair (with a choice of ramification constants), the $\vg$-pair and ramification data --- \emph{i.e}, the theory stating that, for every \(n\), \(\PRes_n\) has a uniformizer which is a zero of the polynomial whose Witt coefficients are the ramification constants. \end{enumerate} Moreover, the statements (1) and (2) hold in any $\res$-$\vg$-enrichment of $M_0$, \emph{i.e}, a \(\res\)-enrichment of a \(\vg\)-enrichment of \(M_0\). \end{lemma}